 - samples of writings, worksheets, workbooks, or creative materials

 Other options are weekly dated checklists with work and resources that your child can check off as it is completed, or even just adding dates to workbooks and other work.
-You can also take pictures of experiments, projects, and other hands-on activities.
+You can also record videos or take pictures of experiments, projects, and other hands-on activities.

 This portfolio is basically a snapshot of your year and is all that you need for the portfolio evaluation option in step 4.
 It could also be inspected by the superintendent as proof that your child is actually homeschooling, which is the next step.